PierceLBrooks/gdexample-cmake/readme.txt

 Usage:

- * Export the directory path containing the install Android NDK as an environment variabled named "ANDROID_NDK_ROOT"
+ * Export the directory path containing the installed Android NDK as an environment variabled named "ANDROID_NDK_ROOT"
+ * Export the directory path containing the install Android SDK as an environment variabled named "ANDROID_SDK"
  * Export the directory path containing the installed Godot executable as an environment variable named "GODOT_HOME"
  * Call the "build.bat" script from the terminal
- * Open the repo clone as a project in Godot and run the main scene
+ * Open the repository clone as a project in Godot and run the main scene

 Examples:

- * python build.py all
+ * python build.py [debug|release] all
- * python build.py windows
+ * python build.py [debug|release] windows
- * python build.py android
+ * python build.py [debug|release] android
- * python build.py windows-bindings
+ * python build.py [debug|release] windows-bindings
- * python build.py android-bindings
+ * python build.py [debug|release] android-bindings